 (Hint: The parlor should be equidistant from A, B and C)

 Complete the hexagonal and star shaped rangolies (see the given figures) by filling them with as many equilateral triangles of side 1 cm as you can.
 Count the number of triangles in each case.
 Which has more triangles?

 Chapter 7: Triangles

 NCERT solutions for Class 9 Mathematics chapter 7 - Triangles

 NCERT solutions for Class 9 Maths chapter 7 (Triangles) include all questions with solution and detail explanation.
 This will clear students doubts about any question and improve application skills while preparing for board exams.
 The detailed, step-by-step solutions will help you understand the concepts better and clear your confusions, if any.
 Shaalaa.com has the CBSE Mathematics Class 9 solutions in a manner that help students grasp basic concepts better and faster.

 Further, we at Shaalaa.com are providing such solutions so that students can prepare for written exams.
 NCERT textbook solutions can be a core help for self-study and acts as a perfect self-help guidance for students.

-Concepts covered in Class 9 Mathematics chapter 7 Triangles are Inequalities in a Triangle, Some More Criteria for Congruence of Triangles, Properties of a Triangle, Criteria for Congruence of Triangles, Congruence of Triangles, Concept of Triangles.
+Concepts covered in Class 9 Mathematics chapter 7 Triangles are Concept of Triangles, Congruence of Triangles, Criteria for Congruence of Triangles, Properties of a Triangle, Some More Criteria for Congruence of Triangles, Inequalities in a Triangle.

 Using NCERT Class 9 solutions Triangles exercise by students are an easy way to prepare for the exams, as they involve solutions arranged chapter-wise also page wise.
 The questions involved in NCERT Solutions are important questions that can be asked in the final exam.
 Maximum students of CBSE Class 9 prefer NCERT Textbook Solutions to score more in exam.